exprays/Spotify-clone/README.md

 <h1 align="center" id="title">Spot</h1>

-<p id="description">A Full Stack music player app to store and play your songs with ease!
+<p id="description">A Full Stack Spotify clone to store and play your songs with ease!
 Its uses Supabase as authentication and postgreSQL database and next as server.</p>

 ## Getting Started